Set the mobile device management authority

 - Make sure the newly enrolled device shows up in the new MDM authority.

 - Perform an action, such as Remote Lock, from the Microsoft Intune admin center to the device.
-If it's successful, the device is being managed by the new MDM authority.
+If it's successful, then the new MDM authority is managing the device.

 With the MDM authority set, you can start enrolling devices.